splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 .. _sso-adfs:

 *********************************************************************
-Configure an ADFS SSO integration
+Configure a Microsoft Entra ID (formerly ADFS)  SSO integration
 *********************************************************************

 .. meta::
-   :description: Configure the Microsoft Entra ID Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.
+   :description: Configure the Microsoft Entra ID (formerly Azure Active Directory) Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.

-The Microsoft Entra ID Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.
+The Microsoft Entra ID (formerly Azure Active Directory) Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.

 Before you begin configuring the Microsoft Entra ID Federation Services (ADFS) integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.